allofmeng/DJnotes/README.md

 This project is licensed under the Mozilla license, see the license branch for details.

 ## Acknowledgments
+- This project is coded with the help of online resources which includes Claude 3.5.
 - Thanks to Spotify for providing the API to fetch song information.
 - Bootstrap for the responsive design components.
 - Thanks to G.Kiff for the guidance and time to teach me.